geekyBrewster/react_seasonsApp/README.md

 I'm working my way through "Modern React with Redux (2020 update)" on Udemy.
 This project is based on the Season app used there to learn class components, state and Lifecycle methods.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: